 After releasing her first full-length album in March of 2020 which featured a full band, and sonically full arrangements, NIIKA shifted gears somewhat.
 Her new body of work, created with a stripped back performance in mind, reflects much of what sets her work apart- a sound that is distinctly, undeniably her own.
 An open hand upon a nurturing flame.
 An ecstatic flight that plays between harmonic and rhythmic registries.
 At times elusive but never lacking in a steady groove and often locking into that distinct jangle and abandon of anyone's favorite art pop reverie.
 In any mode, her sound is fully realized and the artistry is intact.

-She is currently in the process of putting the finishing touches on her third release, an EP titled "Still a Soft One," slated to be released this winter, with production assistance from Vivian McConnell (V.V.
-Lightbody) and Chicago avant jazz guitarist, Dave Miller.
+She is currently in the process of releasing her third release, an EP titled "Still a Soft One," slated to be released this winter, with production assistance from Vivian McConnell (V.V.
+Lightbody), recorded in part with Chicago avant jazz guitarist, Dave Miller.
 The work is a collection of new material that she has been working at steadily, with an approach aimed more so at solo performance, which is just as compelling if not more singularly hypnotic than her full band sound.
 The energy behind it is emotional, but more stripped back.
 It's about the thing that pulls you in rather than the thing that shouts at you from a distance.

 "Nemirovsky makes big music from a small space.
 From her hands, even only guitar and voice can perform the most mosaic duet, waltzing back and forth with one another in a dance that conveys not only playful novelty, but also an honest and undeniable heartache."

 --Lyrah Fosl, Former Staff Contributor at Tiny Mix Tapes